xebialabs-community/xld-advanced-webcontent-plugin/README.md

 # Installation #

 Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
-Make sure you have additional runtime libiraries mentioned in the requirements section also installed in the correct directory.
+Make sure you have additional runtime libraries mentioned in the requirements section also installed in the correct directory.

 # Usage #